nrfconnect/sdk-nrf/doc/nrf/dm_code_base.rst

 OSS repositories downstream project history
 *******************************************

-As described in :ref:`dm-repo-types`, the |NCS| contains OSS repositories, which are based on third-party, open-source Git repositories and may contain additional patches not present upstream.
+As described in :ref:`dm_repo_types`, the |NCS| contains OSS repositories, which are based on third-party, open-source Git repositories and may contain additional patches not present upstream.
 Examples include `sdk-zephyr`_ and `sdk-mcuboot`_, which have upstream open-source projects used as a basis for downstream repositories distributed with the |NCS|.
 This section describes how the history of these OSS repositories is maintained, and how they are synchronized with their upstreams.